wget/chocolatey-package-openvpn/README.md

   choco install openvpn --params "'/SELECT_SHORTCUTS=0 /SELECT_ASSOCIATIONS=0'"
   ```

-* An additional Chocolatey package argument (`/USING_INTUNE=1`) is available to remove tests potentially failing with the Microsoft Intune deployment tool.

 ## Contributions

 * This repository contains the sources of the [package OpenVPN](https://chocolatey.org/packages/openvpn/) for [Chocolatey, the package manager for Windows](https://chocolatey.org/).